learning2hash/learning2hash.github.io/_publications/xu2018deep.markdown

 bibkey: xu2018deep
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1804.01401'}
-tags: ['Cross-Modal', 'Deep', 'Retrieval Models', 'Deep Hashing', 'Supervised', 'Hashing']
+tags: ['Hashing Fundamentals', 'Hashing Methods', 'Tools and Libraries', 'Deep Hashing']
 ---
 We propose a deep hashing framework for sketch retrieval that, for the first time, works on a multi-million scale human sketch dataset.
 Leveraging on this